diegoferesin/340-starter/W06 - Project - Additional Enhancement.md

 ### Testing Steps
 1. Apply DB changes (run the app using the updated `rebuild.sql` or execute the CREATE TABLE statements).
 2. Log in as any account.
+If you use the 'manager@340.edu' user, you will find some saved favorites items.
+You can use any on https://byui-cse.github.io/cse340-ww-content/views/jwt-authorize.html and test the flow from start to end.
 3. Open a vehicle detail page and click “Save to Favorites”.
 4. Visit `/account/favorites` to verify the saved item appears; remove it to test deletion.

+You can see every change in this commit: https://github.com/diegoferesin/340-starter/commit/acf24a4da7ddd95231a08cbead7e4bf53dde7982